kognifai/Galore/SDK-documentation/TQL Syntax.md

 p1a, and p1b etc are parameters.

 > Note:
-- Parameters are not usually named.
+- Parameters are not generally named.
 The order of the parameters is important unless explicitly stated.
-- More complex queries can be formed by grouping subqueries using square brackets and semicolon.
+- Complex queries are formed by grouping sub queries, the formation must be: subqueires in square brackets and ends with semicolons.

 ```
 [